westhee/LIFSResearchBlog/_posts/2019-08-02-Direction-to-ChuncheonStation.md

 ---
 layout: post
-title: "Direction to Chuncheon Station"
+title: "Directions to Chuncheon Station from Hallym University"
-icon: star-o
+icon: fa-map-marker-alt
+author: ugradDavid
+tags: [directions, maps]
 ---

-## This is the route from Doheon Building to Chuncheon Station.

-If it is your first time in Hallym University, you might not know how to get to Chuncheon Station, which is the closest train station to Hallym.
+If it is your first time at Hallym University, you might not know how to get to Chuncheon Station; it is the closest train station to Hallym.

 If you are walking, it is going to be about 20~30 minute walk, but you can also take bus 12 (takes 5 min) to get there as well.